oar-team/cigri/doc/documentation/doc_jdl.rst

     should answer this field.

 - properties: properties passed to OAR to select resources
-- prologue: commands that are executed before each job
+- prologue: commands that are executed before the first job on each cluster
-- epilogue: commands that are executed after each job
+- epilogue: commands that are executed at the end of a campaign
 - output_gathering_method: method to use to gather results in a single place